Francesco Carpenetti

 Francesco Carpenetti (born 4 October 1942) is a retired Italian professional football player.

 He played for 8 seasons (142 games, 3 goals) in the Serie A for A.S.
 Roma and ACF Fiorentina.
+During his time at the Capitoline club, the giallorossi won the Coppa Italia twice, also thanks to his contribution.

+After his stint at Fiorentina (with whom he also played in the European Cup), he moved to Grosseto, where he ended his career as a player and started his career as a coach.
+He conquered the 1972–73 Serie D with Grosseto as a player, thus gaining promotion to the Serie C.